 Our work will help decrease the region’s dependency on gasoline and other fossil fuels as well as facilitate critical research and medical programs by sharing resources with the Yanomami people and other support groups.
 We will help build intercultural and international trust with the Yanomami communities as we all work towards achieving the same goals.

-Biologist and founder of the Good Project.
-His research focuses on characterizing the human microbiome of Yanomami communities.
+Biologist and co-founder of the Good Project.
+His research focuses on characterizing the human microbiome of Yanomami communities at the University of Guelph, Ontario.
 He is a member of the Irokai-teri community where his Yanomami mother and family reside.

 Anthropologist and President of the Good Project.
 Her work focused on cultural and political transformations, politics of identity, historical anthropology, and indigenous rights among Amazonian peoples.
 She has worked among the Yanomami for nearly 30 years.